SkeloGH/weaver/README.md

 There are 3 main files to look at:

-- `config/index.js`: This is where you'll be changing things around more often, here you can set the initial query for Weaver to start from, there are a couple of examples of our own so feel free to modify accordingly.
+- `config/index.js`: This is where you'll be changing things around more often, here you can set the initial query for Weaver to start from, there are a couple of examples so feel free to modify accordingly.
 [TODO - add documentation link]
 - `config/clients.js`: This is where you create instances of the db clients to be queried/targeted, use the examples in there to set up your own clients.
 [TODO - add documentation link]
-- `config/secret.example.js`: This is where your secret configurations should go, *BUT DON'T FORGET TO RENAME AS* `config/secret.out.js`, *SO THAT IS NOT PUSHED TO VERSION CONTROL*, use at your own risk.
-[TODO - add documentation link]
+- `config/secret.example.js`: This is where your secret configurations should go, *BUT DON'T FORGET TO RENAME AS* `config/secret.out.js`, *SO THAT IS NOT PUSHED TO VERSION CONTROL*, use at your own risk. [https://github.com/SkeloGH/weaver/blob/develop/approach_004-schemaless/config/clients.js](Read more...).

 # Roadmap